Ron Johnson: 2020 presidential election

 After Biden's victory in the 2020 presidential election and Trump's subsequent refusal to concede, Johnson agreed with several of Trump's false claims of widespread electoral fraud.
 While ballots were counted during the 2020 election, he said that half the country would not accept a Biden win, and made unsubstantiated claims of "voter fraud that the mainstream media and, unfortunately, many officials just simply ignore."
 He made further baseless claims that Democrats had "gamed the system" in Wisconsin.
 A former Wisconsin Republican Party official claimed that Johnson had confided in a November phone call that he knew the election was legitimate but did not say so publicly for fear of political backlash from the party's pro-Trump faction.
 Johnson denied the allegations, calling the article a "a political hit piece".

-Johnson refused to acknowledge Biden's victory until December 16, when he acknowledged that the election was legitimate and said he would not raise an objection to the counting of the electoral votes.
+Johnson refused to acknowledge Biden's victory until December 16, when he acknowledged that the election was legitimate and said he would not object to the counting of the electoral votes.
 After doing so, Johnson, as chairman of the Homeland Security committee, argued "that there was some unknown incidence of fraud, but it hadn't been shown to have occurred on a scale that would have changed the outcome".
 Nevertheless, in January 2021, he announced his intention to object to the certification of the Electoral College results.
 Ultimately, however, Johnson reversed this stance and voted against both of the objections raised during the 2021 Electoral College vote count.
 Regardless, the day after the count was interrupted by the 2021 storming of the United States Capitol, the Milwaukee Journal Sentinel called for Johnson, as well as other members of the so-called "Sedition Caucus", such as Representatives Scott Fitzgerald and Tom Tiffany, to resign or be expelled from Congress.